 Program Highlights: The Department is nationally recognized for its research and teaching in historical theology and supports doctoral study in patristic, medieval, modern and American Christianity. | Special Programs | Graduate Student Resources

 - The Department supports the Center for Digital Theology, which creates products and tools to support teaching and research in historical theology.
 Faculty and Graduate Students also contribute to other interdisciplinary centers, such as the Center for Medieval and Renaissance Studies and the Center for Women's Studies.

-- Theology Digest, published at SLU, is an international journal that offers condensations of recent signifi¬cant articles selected from over 400 of the world's theological journals.
+- Theology Digest, published at SLU, was an international journal that offers condensations of recent significant articles selected from over 400 of the world's theological journals.
 The publication ceased in 2010.

 - Additional resources are the 37,000 plus microfilms of the Vatican Film Library; the archives of the Jesuit Institute; and over 150,0000 volumes of the Divinity Library in the Pius XII Memorial Library (which overall has 1.4 million books, journals and other media).
 The Library also provides access to many key research resources, including the Patrologia Latina, Brepolis, Early English Books OnLine, ATLA, Catholic Periodical Index, J-STOR, Index of Christian Art, as well as electronic access to major journals and other indexing tools.